Sukhjatt/CICD-E-Commerce-project/README.md

-# ezBuy E-Commerce ReactMarket
+# ShopSphere E-Commerce ReactMarket

-Welcome to ezBuy E-Commerce ReactMarket!
+Welcome to ShopSphere E-Commerce ReactMarket!
 This project is a full-fledged e-commerce platform built using React, Vite, Redux, Firebase, JavaScript, CSS, and HTML.

 ## Features